 The Conclusion chapter summarizes the findings in all articles and suggests the future direction for research.

-The format specifications of the research project/dissertation/thesis must conform to the general research project/dissertation/thesis requirements as outlined in Chapter 2.
+The format specifications of the research report/dissertation/thesis must conform to the general research report /dissertation/thesis requirements as outlined in Chapter 2.